 Scaling and root planing are the first course of action when treating advanced periodontal disease.
 During this non-surgical option, Dr. Clagett will use specialized tools to remove the bacteria from your teeth and gums.
-He will then smooth the root surfaces of your teeth in order to prevent further infection.
+He will then smooth the root surfaces of your teeth to prevent further infection.

 - LANAP (Laser-Assisted New Attachment Procedure)

-If your periodontal disease is too advanced to be treated with non-surgical options, Dr. Clagett will choose to use LANAP laser gum surgery.
+If your periodontal disease is too advanced to be treated with non-surgical options, Dr. Clagett will use LANAP laser gum surgery.
 For this gum surgery, he will use a specialized laser to remove the bacteria from the surfaces of your teeth and beneath your gums.
 But don’t worry.
 This advanced form of gum surgery is designed to only target bacteria and diseased tissue, which means your healthy gums will remain unaffected.

 - Gum Grafting